napse-invest/django-napse/README.md

 ## django-napse

 Django napse is a portfolio management module using trading bots.
-This directory can be used as a django module, which you can install as follows:
+This directory can be used as a Django module, which you can install as follows:

 ```bash
 pip install django-napse